 This robust torso was purchased in 1778 by Grand Duke of Tuscany Peter Leopold from the Gaddi collection, which was located in Florence; nothing is known of the work prior to this date, except that it was part of the above-mentioned private collection.

 The statue is derived from a prototype of the 2nd century b.
-C. and, although we only have the torso, it can be seen that it was originally a centaur with hands bound behind his back.
-It was part of a group consisting of a young, free and exuberant centaur, and an ancient one, being ridden by a cupid who strikes it with a whip.
-What remains of the torso tells us of a young, muscled body, whose energy seems to be constrained inside the limits of the material in which it is made: the strain in the twisted torso is evident in the sculpture.
-We can easily interpret this as a metaphor for the invincible strength of Eros, even able to control the wild Centaurs; this symbol of strength and power was used several times as a model for different art forms, including painting, and especially in the period between the 16th and 17th centuries.
-This is clearly evident in the “Adoration of the Shepherds” by Amico Aspertini, an elegant oil painting on wood, dated 1515 and preserved at the Uffizi (Inv.
-1890 no. 3803).
-In the painting, the torso is shown on the far left, resting on a marble base that is very similar to an altar.
+C. and, although only the torso is preserved, it is evident that it was originally a Centaur with hands bound behind its back.
+It was part of a group consisting of a young, free and exuberant Centaur, and an ancient one, being ridden by a cupid who strikes it with a whip.
+What remains of the torso tells us of a young, muscled body, whose energy seems to be constrained inside the limits of the material in which it is made: the strain in the twisted torso is visible in the sculpture.
+It can be easily interpreted as a metaphor for the invincible strength of Eros, even able to control the wild Centaurs; this symbol of strength and power was used several times as a model for different art forms, including painting, and especially in the period between the 16th and 17th centuries.
+An undeniable evidence of this is the “Adoration of the Shepherds” by Amico Aspertini, a refined oil painting on wood, dated 1515 and preserved at the Uffizi (Inv.
+1890 no. 3803), where the torso is shown on the far left, resting on a marble base that is very similar to an altar.

 One curious fact: unlike other sculptures, this work was never completed to restore its original appearance.
 It was considered such a high-quality artwork, so powerful in its emotional effect, that it was decided not to interfere with the extraordinary evocative power of the past.

 3D model in collaboration with Indiana University.